KugaMaxx/tmp-smoke/Python/examples/fds-convertor/README.md

 # Run fds simulation, this process can take a long time
 fds <case_1>_h1000.fds
-# You can also run in the background if you have multiple cases:
+# You can also run without hanging up:
 # nohup fds <case_1>_h1000.fds &
 ```